hjudges/NORway/README.txt

 	http://ps3devwiki.com/wiki/Hardware_flashing

 It's tested on Win7 x86/x64, but should also work just fine on any other x86/x64 Windows >=XP.
-Basically it should also work on Linux, but I didn't test.
-If you're running Linux, you probably know what to do. ;-) Serial drivers are not required for Linux.
+Basically it should also work on Linux and OSX, but I didn't test.
+If you're running Linux/OSX, you probably know what to do. ;-) Serial drivers are not required for Linux/OSX.

 Thanks to "marcan" for the original implementation.
 Thanks to "CrackMyDay" for code optimizations and his Samsung tutorial!
-	check this out if you run into troubles: http://www.ps3hax.net/showthread.php?p=284070#post284070 Thanks to everyone else for contributing and beta testing!
+	check this out if you run into troubles (last resort): http://www.ps3hax.net/showthread.php?p=284070#post284070 Thanks to everyone else for contributing and beta testing!